fabianomartinsdev/fabianomartinsdev/README.md

 - 🌱 I’m currently improving my skills with React, learning how to use Chakra-Ui and some other libraries.
 - 🤔 I’m looking for help with everything that I study, if you have something to add, please, do.
 - 💬 Ask me about anything, I might not know the answer but I'll be happy to respond.
-- 📫 How to reach me: fabianomartinsdev@gmail.com or @fabianoduuckz on instagram and twitter.
+- 📫 How to reach me: fabianomartinsdev@gmail.com or @duuckz on instagram.
 - 😄 Pronouns: He/him.